This page was last updated on: July 11, 2024

 I primarily use Hetman lubricants, although I do make a 50/50 split of lamp oil and Blue Juice for the inside of my rotors.
 I also use a snake and some Spitballs to keep my horns as clean as possible on the inside.
 I have a complete guide to some basic horn maintenance here.

-I carry my horn in a fantastic Wiseman case, and I keep my excess mouthpieces in a custom-made Messina Covers mouthpiece case.
+I carry my horn in a fantastic Wiseman case, and I have numerous smaller bags/pouches to carry accessories.
+Including:

 I’m a big proponent of digital solutions for music, and I’ve written about digital music readers many times.